openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Z-STAGE_v3/Readme.md

 ## <img src="./IMAGES/A.png" height="40"> Assembly

 ### Tutorial with images (Z-Stage)
-This is the assembly guide for the Z-Stage.
+    This tutorial needs a update!

 1. Insert the motor into the motor-screw-coupling adapter.
 <p align="center">